 - Would you like to travel a lot in the future?
 Would you like to relocate after earning your degree?

 - Do you prefer to be employed, or to run your own business?
 Why do you prefer this or that option?

-Your attitude matters, prepare also for the tests
+Your attitude matters, prepare for the tests

 If 1,000 people apply for a study program, and they can accept only thirty of them (or even only ten), you can count with a lengthy admission process, with many behavioral questions, and also with some test.
-On the other hand, if fifty people apply and they want to accept thirty, the interviews will be more simple and straightforward.
+On the other hand, if fifty people apply, and they want to accept thirty of them, the interviews will be more simple and straightforward.

 One way or another, your goal remains the same: to show them that you know what you want to do in life, that you know why you want to study MBA, that you have your goals and plans, and know a bit of everything, including business, marketing, psychology, project and process management, human resources…